KevinJr20/BoldSign-check-in-out/README.md

 # BoldSign Check-In/Out Demo

 A Python script to streamline employee check-in and check-out using the BoldSign API.
 Built for Syncfusion, this demo creates a reusable form for employees to sign in (e.g., "09:00 AM") and out (e.g., "05:00 PM") daily, with data synced to HR via webhooks.
-Perfect for eliminating morning queues and impressing your GM!
+Perfect for eliminating morning queues and saving check-in & check-out time.

 # 🚀 Features

 Check-In & Check-Out: One form captures time_in and time_out with employee name, ID, date, and signature.

 BoldSign Integration: Creates templates, signing URLs, and webhooks via the API.

 Secure Config: Uses .env for API token and base URL.

 Demo-Ready: Generates URLs in seconds for a slick 30-second pitch.

 Error Handling: Catches issues like 401 Unauthorized or 500 Server Error.